Information for Recipients of Donated Eggs

 Anonymous donors at Genesis are between the ages of 21 and 33.
 The donors undergo extensive medical and psychological screening.
 Baseline ultrasounds are performed, as well as blood screening for hormone levels, infectious diseases, sexually transmitted diseases, some genetic conditions.
 Urine drug screening is also performed.
 All potential donors are evaluated by our psychologist and take a standardized psychological screening test (MMPI).

-Egg Donation Cycle
+What to Expect During the Egg Donation Cycle

 If you decide to pursue IVF with donated eggs at Genesis, your physician will coordinate your cycle with your donor's cycle.
 You will take estrogen supplements to help develop the lining of your uterus.
 At the same time, the donor would be taking medications to stimulate her ovaries to produce multiple eggs.
 When the donor's eggs are mature, they will be retrieved in our operating room.
 Generally, you will begin taking progesterone on the day before the donor's egg retrieval.
 On the day the donor's eggs are retrieved, your partner will supply a semen specimen to fertilize the eggs.
 The resulting embryos are monitored in the laboratory as they develop over several days.
 Only the healthiest looking embryos will be considered for transfer.
 At the time of embryo transfer, your physician will discuss with you how many embryos he recommends for transfer.
 If there are any extra embryos of good quality, they may be cryopreserved for future use.

 After the embryo transfer, you will continue estrogen and progesterone.
 Eleven days after the transfer, you will return to the office for a pregnancy test.
 If it is positive, you will need to continue the estrogen and progesterone for approximately two months.
 At that time, the baby's placenta will ensure proper hormone production, and the pregnancy can proceed as any other pregnancy, monitored by your obstetrician